lanpay-lulu/tensorlayer/README.md

 </a>

-# Fork of TensorLayer: Deep learning and Reinforcement learning library for Researchers and Engineers.
+# Forked from TensorLayer: Deep learning and Reinforcement learning library for Researchers and Engineers.

 Try to implement Question Answering Syetem.